 - Attend all lessons - Always catch up if a lesson is missed all work/tasks are online and accessible through Google Classroom.
-Due to the high weighting of coursework, all tasks must be completed. - Extra work/catch up work and homework can be completed before and after school or at either break in SC3.
+Due to the high weighting of coursework, all tasks must be completed. - Extra work/catch up work and homework can be completed before and after school by arrangement with your IT teacher.